phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 in both libraries.

 Dask itself can benefit in various ways from PyArrow dtypes.
-We will investigate how PyArrow backed strings influence memory usage on Dask clusters and whether we can improve general and I/O performance through utilizing PyArrow.
+We will investigate how PyArrow backed strings can easily mitigate the common pain of running out of memory on Dask clusters and whether we can improve general and I/O performance through utilizing PyArrow.

 I am part of the pandas core team and was heavily involved in implementing and improving PyArrow support in pandas.
 I've recently joined [Coiled](https://www.coiled.io) where I am working on Dask,